How Much Compensation Can You Get for a Spinal Cord Injury?

 Is There a Time Limit To Bring Forward A Spinal Injury Claim?

-You can put the spinal injury compensation you receive can go towards the cost of any on-going care and treatment that may be needed such as therapies and rehabilitation along with equipment that may be required.
-If you are no longer able to work which is a common case with the more severe or have even had to spend a period of time off work your compensation can contribute to your loss of earnings.
+The spinal injury compensation you receive can go towards the cost of any on-going care and treatment that may be needed such as therapies and rehabilitation along with equipment that may be required.
+If you are no longer able to work, which is a common case with the more severe cases, or have even had to spend a period of time off work your compensation can contribute to your loss of earnings.
 Compensation can also go towards change of home or adaptations that may be required due to restriction you or family members may suffer from.
-Being a victim of Medical Negligence NHS can result in a significant impact on those around you whether it be in employment, family, relationships and social life.
+Being a victim of medical megligence within NHS can result in a significant impact on those around you whether it be in employment, family, relationships and social life.
 It is vital you receive the acceptable level of compensation you deserve.

 How To Contact Us?

-If you are looking to bring forward a Spinal Injury Claim UK then certainly get in touch with us on 08009993372 or fill in one of our web enquiries and a member of our specialist legal team will be in contact to help take the first steps forward to getting the compensation you deserve.
-Our team will then get a No Obligation Assessment set up with one of our Spinal Injury Solicitors who will progress with the case further.
+If you are looking to bring forward a spinal injury claim within the UK then certainly get in touch with us on 08009993372 or fill in one of our web enquiries and a member of our specialist legal team will be in contact to help take the first steps forward to getting the compensation you deserve.
+Our team will then get a no obligation assessment set up with one of our spinal injury solicitors who will progress with the case further.